facebook/react-native-website/website/versioned_docs/version-0.61/debugging.md

 ![React Native Inspector](/react-native/docs/assets/Inspector.gif)

-However, when `react-devtools` is running, Inspector will enter a special collapsed mode, and instead use the DevTools as primary UI.
+However, when `react-devtools` is running, Inspector will enter a collapsed mode, and instead use the DevTools as primary UI.
 In this mode, clicking on something in the simulator will bring up the relevant components in the DevTools:

 ![React DevTools Inspector Integration](/react-native/docs/assets/ReactDevToolsInspector.gif)